Clown Core

 Clown Core (stylized as ClownC0re) is an American musical duo.
-It is composed of two artists who wear clown masks in their Youtube videos: drummer Louis Cole of the indietronica/jazzfunk band Knower and an accompanying saxophonist.
-The saxophonist has been speculated to be Sam Gendel, a musician who has performed with Knower.
-Their eponymous album Clown Core was released in 2010 and also appeared on Spotify.
+It is composed of two anonymous artists who wear clown masks, speculated to be drummer Louis Cole of the indietronica/jazzfunk band Knower and Sam Gendel, a saxophonist and frequent Cole collaborator.
+Their eponymous album Clown Core was released in 2010.
 The album Toilet followed eight years later.
-Van appeared in 2020.
-Their albums are all self-released.
+Their album Van was released in 2020.
+The EP 1234 released in 2021.
+Their projects are all self-released.